 In Chapter 5 of John Stott’s classic Basic Christianity, he moves from the person of Christ to the person of…well, me, and you, and all other “mere” humans.
 I say “mere” because, unlike Jesus who is “fully” human, we are “merely” human with an additional impediment called the “sin nature.”
-Jesus qua man has all the kind essential properties of full humanity sans a sin nature, which happens not to be an essential property of being human (consider Adam and Eve in the garden prior to the Fall).
-Christ is fully human and sinless; we are merely human and sinful.
+Jesus qua man has all the kind essential properties of full humanity sans a sin nature, which happens not to be an essential property of being human — consider Adam and Eve in the garden prior to the Fall.
+Whereas Christ is fully human and sinless, we are merely human and sinful.
 When in our glorified, optimal state and in Christ’s presence we will shed the sinful layer and become only and finally fully human, just as he is [see 1 John 3:2].
-A fine distinction but a quintessential one!
+A nuanced distinction but a quintessential one!
 For a detailed explanation, see my essay “Christ and Chalcedon“.
 Ergo, we are sinful in behavior because we are sinners in being and not vice versa.

 The doctrine of originale peccatum (original sin) rightly assumes that the entire human race is an organic unity.
 We find that our origin or source is from the same common stock, namely the first human, Adam.
 Just as C. S. Lewis once pointed out that “like begets like,” so too Paul says “sin entered the world through one man, and death through sin, and in this way death came to all men, because all sinned” (Romans 5:12).
 It is not insignificant that “all” stands first in the clause of Paul’s declaration “death came to all men.”
 Moreover, although Adam’s sin was in the past, Paul insists that “all sinned.”
 The context is not so much referring to individual activity (though this is implicit), but to corporate responsibility as conferred on us by the first human who sinned.